mkaszubowski/reefpoints/source/posts/2016-05-27-narwin-pack-the-postcss-package.md

   --bold: 600;
 }
 ```
-Notice that we break our variables down into sections and give them easy to use names with indentation this way, other developers can look at this CSS file and know what everything does.
+Notice that we break our variables down into sections and give them easy to use names with indentation.
+This way other developers can look at this CSS file and know what everything does.

-An important thing to remember is that if you want your variables to be used globally, you should wrap variables in a `:root {}`.
+An important thing to remember is that if you want variables available globally, wrap them in a `:root {}`.

 Here’s a quick example of how to use variables: